-Once found, you must activate the RFID tag to determine each container's identification number.
+Once found, you must activate the RFID tag and determine each container's identification number.
 From there, you must match the identification numbers to a manifest of cargo containers to determine if the contents are high risk.
 You must also map the site and attach a buoy marker to the container with the highest-risk cargo.

-- Locating the four cargo containers 5 points - Inserting the sensor into the port on the side of each container to activate the RFID 5 points each (20 points total) - Using the RFID data to determine the containers identification number, contents, and if the contents are high risk 5 points each (20 points total) - Attaching a buoy marker to the U-bolt on the container with the highest-risk cargo 10 points - Determining the direction and distance, within 10 cm, from the highest-risk container to the other three containers 5 points each (15 points total)

-• Using the distance and direction to make a survey map of the incident site - 10 points
+- Locating the four cargo containers 5 points - Determining the contents and risk-level of each container (up to 40 points): - Activating each container's Radio Frequency Identification (RFID) 5 points each (20 points total) - Obtaining the container's RFID information via Bluetooth, and use the container identification number provided to determine the container's contents, and if the contents are high risk 5 points each (20 points total) - Attaching a buoy marker to the U-bolt on the container with the highest-risk cargo 10 points - Determining the direction and distance, within 10 cm, from the highest-risk container to the other three containers 5 points each (15 points total) - Using the distance and direction to make a survey map of the incident site 10 points

 The steps of Task 4: Safety: Risk Mitigation may be done in any order.
-Companies may alternate between the steps of the Safety: Risk Mitigation task and the other product demonstration tasks.

 Companies must locate the four cargo containers.
 The cargo containers will be constructed from 1⁄2-inch PVC pipe.
 Each cargo container will be approximately 50 cm long, 30 cm wide, and 30 cm high.
 Black stripes on the upper PVC framework will help to distinguish the four different containers.
 One container will have one black stripe on each side of the top of the container.
-Another container will have two black stripes on each side of the top of the container will have three black stripes on each side of the top of the container will have four black stripes on each side of the top of the container will have four black stripes on each side of the container.
-Companies will receive 5 points when they show the product demonstration judge all four cargo containers on their video monitor.
+Another container will have two black stripes on each side of the top of the container.
+Another container will have three black stripes on each side of the top of the container.
+The final container will have four black stripes on each side of the top of the container Companies will receive 5 points when they show the product demonstration judge all four cargo containers on their video monitor.
 All four containers do not have to be in view at one time, but the judge must see all 4 containers via the video monitor before the 5 points are awarded.